SomeWeekendReading/someweekendreading.github.io/_posts/2023-04-15-russian-casualty-data.md

 ## How long since the last post?

 Yes, a long time.
 Yes, still post-COVID-19 brain fog.
-Yes, Antidepressant is still frustratingly weak and/or vague.
-Yes, I still want to avoid talking about it, as though it were shameful.
+Yes, antidepressant is still frustratingly weak and/or vague.
+Yes, still wanna avoid talking about it, as though it were shameful.

 Sorry.